- Created a working way to submit JSON formatted blogposts to this site, code on GitHub

 - Included that in my earlier scripts to create posts from my feed reading, that I now no longer then have to post by hand.

-- Created a Microsub client to replace my feed reader, in which I can respond directly from within the page I am reading.
+- Created a Microsub client to replace my feed reader, in which I can respond directly from within the page I am reading, and do so to different websites I maintain.

 - Combined the same basic script with a local webform so I can very quickly post something.
 I don’t think I will be using this possibility much but it was a good way to add a front-end to the micropub script first and fast.